 Nominal Adjectives as Subjects

 The nominal adjectives do not describe any other noun.
 They are nouns themselves.
-In the examples below, they are performing the function of the subject of the sentences:
+In the examples below, they are acting as the subject of the sentences:

 Nominal Adjectives as Objects

 What Kinds of Adjectives Can Be Nominalized?

 Basically, nominal adjectives are used to refer to a group of people with similar characteristics.
 For example, these adjectives can be nominalized:

 Collective adjectives refer to groups of people with shared physical or non-physical characteristics.

 - Collective adjectives with shared physical characteristics: the blind, the deaf, the short, the tall

 - Collective adjectives with shared non-physical characteristics: the homeless, the wealthy, the poor, the rich